 We love talking about all things gardening and water conservation through landscape change!
 Submit your question(s) for the xeric plant enthusiasts – aka the Garden In a Box team – to GardenInfo@ResourceCentral.org, and sign up for our monthly Garden In A Box newsletter for more helpful tips and answers!
 (Visit our Garden In A Box homepage to sign up)

 While there are certainly some beneficial tasks to complete in the fall in your Colorado garden, we definitely believe less is more.
 This article from Harlequin’s Gardens in Boulder is a great reminder of just that: Relax!
 Reconsidering Garden Cleanup.

-• Remove all weeds and dead annuals.
+• Continue to get rid of weeds and remove dead annuals.

 Remove all diseased plants and dispose of them in the trash (not the compost bin!)

 • Plant bulbs or perennials you may want to bloom in spring.
 Check out this recent New York Times article about fall planting.